By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 Driving can be very stressful, which is why it’s really no surprise that people can experience road rage that almost seems to change their personalities entirely.
 This type of anger is especially prevalent when running late or stuck in traffic.

-However, getting angry on the road is pointless and only serves to increase your heart rate, as well as tensing your muscles and sending your body into full anxiety mode.
+However, getting angry on the road is pointless and only serves to increase your heart rate and tense your muscles and send your body into full anxiety mode.
 Experiencing all this stress can cause you to feel even more anxious, potentially triggering a panic attack.

 4. Overcommitting